nbrownus/streamstash/README.md

         // Since this is the last thing in the filter there is no need to return event.next()
     }

+Remember, this is all pure Node.js.
+You can do any crazy exotic thing you want.
+Just remember that the more you do the slower each event is processed.

 ### Outputs